Miss Peregrine's Home for Peculiar Children: Plot

-Soon, Miss Peregrine's former mentor Miss Avocet arrives at the loop mad with grief over the kidnapping of her wards to wights, who have executed their plan of raiding loops.
-Fearing for the children's safety, Jacob is tasked with the job of reporting any suspicious information going on in the outside world.
-With his comings and goings, Jacob and Emma begin to develop feelings for each other, as well as get a glimpse into his own peculiar self: he can see the hollows while other peculiars can't, just like his grandfather.
+Soon, Miss Peregrine's former mentor Miss Avocet arrives in the loop mad with grief over the kidnapping of her wards by loop-raiding wights.
+Fearing for the children's safety, Jacob is tasked with the job of reporting any suspicious information from the outside world.
+Jacob and Emma begin to develop feelings for each other, as well as get a glimpse into his own peculiar self.
+Just like his grandfather, Jacob can see the invisible hollows.
 Miss Peregrine's fears are confirmed when eyeless sheep bodies begin to pile up, and Martin, a worker in the Cairnholm Local Museum, is killed.
 Going against Miss Peregrine's orders to not leave the house, Enoch, Bronwyn, Emma, Jacob and Millard escape, and Enoch uses a sheep heart to briefly bring Martin back to life.
-Martin manages to inform the group of the presence of a wight on the island, but by then it is too late as one appears right behind them along with a hollow companion.
-To Jacob's shock, he reveals himself to be Dr. Golan, as well as Jacob's family's hired lawn gardener, and Jacob's middle school bus driver.
+Martin manages to inform the group of the presence of a wight on the island, but by then it is too late as one appears right behind them, along with a hollow companion who, to Jacob's shock, reveals himself as Dr. Golan, as well as Jacob's family's hired lawn gardener and Jacob's middle school bus driver.
 Jacob refuses Golan's offer to join him in finding peculiars, and decides to stay with his friends.
 Golan sends his hollow after the group, and Emma and Jacob split up from the rest.
 After a brief scuffle, Jacob kills it with a pair of sheep shears.
-They make their way back to the orphanage, but discover that Golan has kidnapped Miss Peregrine and Miss Avocet and locked the rest of the children in the house.
+They make their way back to the orphanage but discover that Golan has kidnapped Miss Peregrine and Miss Avocet and locked the rest of the children in the house.

 Dr. Golan warns them not to attempt to rescue Miss Peregrine and leaves the loop, but Millard manages to sneak out invisibly and follow him.
 Jacob and his friends follow Millard's tracks and find Golan near a lighthouse trying to catch a boat with his other wight comrades.
 During the process of saving Miss Peregrine, who is trapped in her bird form, Millard is wounded from a gunshot, but Golan is ultimately killed by Jacob.
-Just then, the other wights arrive and even though they are able to rescue Miss Peregrine, Miss Avocet is taken away.
-Returning to the orphanage, they find it destroyed, leaving them having to track down the wights and discover how to help Miss Peregrine.
-It is then Jacob decides to follow his friends and returns to the present to say goodbye to his father, but promises to return when his mission is finished.
-Guided by only a prophetic dream from Horace, they set sail to find help.
+Just then, the other wights arrive and even though the children are able to rescue Miss Peregrine, Miss Avocet is taken away.
+The children return to the orphanage and find it destroyed.
+They realize they must now track down the wights and discover how to help Miss Peregrine.
+Jacob decides to follow his friends.
+He returns to the present to say goodbye to his father, but promises to return when his mission is finished.
+Guided by only a prophetic dream from Horace, the children set sail to find help.